 We trained OmniVLM through a carefully structured three-stage process, leveraging diverse datasets to achieve robust multimodal capabilities:

-\begin{itemize} \item \textbf{Pretraining:} In this foundational stage, we utilized large-scale image-caption pairs, primarily sourcing from the LLaVA pretraining dataset \cite{liuhaotian2023llavapretrain}.
+\begin{itemize} \item \textbf{Pretraining:} In this foundational stage, we utilized large-scale image-caption pairs, primarily sourced from the LLaVA pretraining dataset \cite{liuhaotian2023llavapretrain}.
 The training focused exclusively on optimizing the connector module, processing approximately 558K training samples.

 \item \textbf{Supervised Fine-Tuning (SFT):} During this critical second stage, we expanded our focus to optimize the entire system architecture.
-The training incorporated 6M carefully curated samples from LLaVA dataset \cite{liuhaotian2023llavapretrain}, UnimmChat dataset \cite{yirany2024unimmchat} and internal dataset from Nexa AI.
+The training incorporated 6M carefully curated samples from the LLaVA dataset \cite{liuhaotian2023llavapretrain}, the UnimmChat dataset \cite{yirany2024unimmchat}, and an internal dataset from Nexa AI.

-\item \textbf{Direct Preference Optimization (DPO):} In the final stage, we leveraged image and prompt data from the RLAIF-V project \cite{openbmb2024rlaif} with reject and accepted pairs, and the rejected text results are generated from the model before DPO. \end{itemize}
+\item \textbf{Direct Preference Optimization (DPO):} In the final stage, we leveraged image and prompt data from the RLAIF-V project \cite{openbmb2024rlaif} with chosen and rejected pairs, where the rejected text responses were generated by the model before DPO. \end{itemize}